Group B: Group S

 The cancellation of Group B, coupled with the tragedies of 1986, brought about the scrapping of Group B's proposed replacement: Group S.

 Group S rules would have limited car engine power to 300 hp (225 kW).
-To encourage innovative designs, ten examples of a car would have been required for homologation, rather than the 200 required for Group B. By the time of its cancellation, at least four Group S prototypes had been built: the Lancia ECV, the Toyota MR2-based 222D, the Opel Kadett Rallye 4x4 (a.k.a.
+To encourage innovative designs, just ten examples of a car would have been required for homologation, rather than the 200 required for Group B. By the time of its cancellation, at least four Group S prototypes had been built: the Lancia ECV, the Toyota MR2-based 222D, the Opel Kadett Rallye 4x4 (a.k.a.
 Vauxhall Astra 4S) and the Lada Samara S-proto, and new cars were also planned by both Audi (the 002 Quattro) and Ford (a Group S modification of the RS200).
 The cancellation of Group S angered many rally insiders who believed the new specification to be both safer than Group B and more exciting than Group A.

 The Group S concept was revived by the FIA in 1997 as the World Rally Car specification, which persisted until 2021.
-WRC cars were limited to 380 hp and required 2500 examples of a model but, unlike Group S, also had to share certain parts with their base production models.
+WRC cars were limited to 380 hp and required 2,500 examples of a model but, unlike Group S, also had to share certain parts with their base production models.